-Hazardous wastes generated by the Group are mainly of oil residue.
-However, they were only generated in a relatively small amount, therefore they are considered as immaterial to the Group.
-Despite the Group has generated an insignificant number of hazardous wastes, the Group has put in place step-by-step instructions for handling oil residue and other types of wastes.
+Hazardous waste generated by the Group is mainly oil residue.
+However, hazardous waste is only generated in a relatively small amount.
+Therefore, hazardous waste was considered as immaterial to the Group.
+Although the Group has generated an insignificant amount of hazardous waste, the Group has put in place step-by-step instructions for handling oil residue and other types of waste.
 The oil residue and lubricant oil are collected and handled periodically by professional collectors for further treatment.
 The Group also implemented relevant guidelines on the temporary storage of hazardous waste.
-Hazardous wastes are handled separately with other general wastes to ensure safety and prevent contamination or spillage.
+Hazardous waste is handled separately with other general waste to ensure safety and prevent contamination or spillage.